tien-10-08/mindx-engineer-onboarding/backend/README.md

 **Note:** If `APPLICATIONINSIGHTS_CONNECTION_STRING` is not set, Application Insights will be disabled (graceful degradation).

-See [Azure Application Insights Setup Guide](../../docs/plans/week-2/azure-app-insights-setup.md) for detailed setup instructions.
+See [Monitoring & Observability](#-monitoring--observability-week-2) section below for detailed setup instructions.

 ## Local Development